• Skip to Content

 Print-quality photo

 Dr. Kirsten Grønbjerg is a nationally recognized scholar on nonprofit and public sector relationships.
 She has been with O'Neill since 1997 and is also an adjunct professor in the Sociology Department.
-In addition, Grønbjerg has held the Efroymson Chair in Philanthropy at the Lilly Family School of Philanthropy (2001-2020) at Indiana University, located at Indiana University-Purdue University Indianapolis (IUPUI), where she is also professor of Philanthropic Studies.
+In addition, Grønbjerg has held the Efroymson Chair in Philanthropy at the Lilly Family School of Philanthropy (2001-2020) at Indiana University Indianapolis (IUI), where she is also professor of Philanthropic Studies.

 Grønbjerg has directed a major project on the Indiana Nonprofit Sector: Scope and Community Dimensions for more than two decades, analyzing and disseminating information about Indiana nonprofits and their contributions to the state and local community.
 The project aims to help community leaders and public policy makers develop effective and collaborative solutions to community needs.